OpenVoiceOS/ovos-docker/docs/getting-started/docker/installation/skills.md

 # Howto install skills?

-Two different methods are supported to install a skill with Open Voice OS, each of them having pros :material-thumb-up-outline:{ style="color: green" } and cons :material-thumb-down-outline:{ style="color: red" }.
+Two different methods are supported by `ovos-docker` to install Open Voice OS's skills, each of them having pros :material-thumb-up-outline:{ style="color: green" } and cons :material-thumb-down-outline:{ style="color: red" }.

-## In `ovos_core` container
+## As part of `ovos_core` container

-The first method is to use a `skills.list` file within `~/ovos/config/` directory, this file acts as a Python `requirements.txt` file.
+The first method is to use a `skills.list` file within the `~/ovos/config/` directory, this file acts as a Python `requirements.txt` file.

 When `ovos_core` container starts, it will look for a `skills.list` file and install the skills defined in there.